ghoshasish99/Postman-Newman/README.md

 * *Newman* is the commandline collection runner for Postman which facilitates execution via CICD

 Postman supports REST, SOAP, or plain HTTP.
-One can download Postman from here : https://www.postman.com/downloads/ In Postman, one can create individual requests and add them to a *Collection*.
-Inorder to run a *Collection* from commandline, we need **Newman**
+One can download Postman from here : https://www.postman.com/downloads/

+In Postman, one can create individual requests and add them to a *Collection*.
+Inorder to run a *Collection* from commandline, we need **Newman**.

 ### To download and install Newman , run this command on the terminal :
 ```shell